kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

       int child_index;

-      if (p3node->isLeaf()) { // p3node->isLeaf() if and only if heap_2node == nullptr
+      if (p3node->isLeaf()) {

           node4 = Node4{p3node, new_key, new_value}; // We construct a 4-node from the 3-node leaf.
-The = invokes move assignment^^right?
       } else {
         //...omitted
       }
       //...omitted
      }

 Next the 4-node is "split" into two 2-nodes: one to hold the smallest key of node4, the other the largest.
-The smaller 2-nodes is simply p3node downsized to a 2-node:
+The smaller 2-node is simply pnode downsized to a 2-node by Node23::convertTo2Node(Node4&&)

      p3node->convertTo2Node(node4);